Swarm Season & Niagara Bee Rescue

 What is a “swarm”?
 Very simply, a swarm is when a bee hive naturally splits off-from its original hive and starts a new hive at a different location.
 This is a natural process that the queen bee and honeybees conduct completely on their own.
 Natural swarming has been a critical to the survival of the honeybee species over time.

-Did a honeybee swarm land on your property?
+Has a honeybee swarm landed on your property?
 If you’d like it removed, let us know by emailing our beekeeper here – if the swarm is accessible / visible, he’ll safely remove it for you.
+Our beekeepers are provide to provide Bee Rescuing services to the Niagara Region.

 Are swarms dangerous?
 No!
 Swarms are technically, homeless bees, as they are looking for a new home for the colony.
 They are not interested in nectar or humans for that matter.
 We don’t recommend interacting with the swarm but it is safe to approach a bit closer then normal to take a look at the bees as they are not protecting a hive full of honey.

-An important thing to remember about honeybee swarms is that they move quickly, so if a swarm lands on your property and you want it removed please contact us as soon as possible.
+An important thing to remember about honeybee swarms is that they move quickly, so if a swarm lands on your property and you want it removed please contact us as soon as possible if you see one.

 Cheers to the start of summer!